You Are a Key Player on Your Child's Healthcare Team

 Toddlers are curious and eager to explore the world - and that means putting everything into their mouths.
 That's why children ages 1 and 2 are at great risk of poisoning.
 Pills and liquid medicines are the poisons most often ingested by toddlers, who may mistake them for candy or something sweet to drink.
 Always keep a close eye on your toddler, and keep medicines where they can't be reached.
 Store them up high and out of your toddler's view, in a locked cabinet if possible.
 If you see your child swallow something poisonous, or if you suspect it may have happened, call the Poison Center right away at 1-800-222-1222.
 Keep this number saved in all your phones, and post it in your home.

 Some Truths About Acne

 Acne is common for teens, and tweens as young as 10.
 Pimples or "zits" cause a lot of misery, and can damage self-esteem.
 There are myths about what causes acne and how to treat it.
 In truth, it's caused by hormones and tends to run in families.
 Chocolate, greasy foods and caffeine don't cause it or worsen it.
 A suntan won't improve acne, but keeping one's hands off the face and keeping skin clean can help.
 If your child is bothered by their acne, treatment is needed.
 For mild cases, over-the-counter products with 2.5% benzoyl peroxide often help.
 Kids should see a dermatologist if acne starts at a young age, if it appears on their chest and/or back or if it doesn't respond to over-the-counter products.

-Visit our blog, Teenology 101, to learn more about acne in teens, or read more on acne myths.
+Visit our blog, Teenology 101, to learn more about acne in teens.